-At Simply Placed, we pride ourselves on staying educated and in-the-know on all things organizing.
+At Simply Placed, we pride ourselves on staying educated, connected and in-the-know on all things organizing and productivity.

 We are constantly on the lookout for resources that help clients get – and stay – organized and optimize their time and space, both at home and at work.

 Looking for a resource you don’t see here?
 We’re pretty well-connected and can provide referrals to many resources and service providers that may be able to support you in achieving your organization and productivity goals.
+For our residential clients we can refer you to realtors, stagers, movers, interior designers, house cleaners, junk/recycle hauling companies, and more.
+For our business clients, we’re connected to bookkeepers, CPAs, other coaches, consultants and trainers.
 Please contact us and let us know who we can connect you with today.

 Stop Catalogs, Phone Books, Junk Mail, Telemarketing